jasonjson/jasonjson.github.io/_posts/2015-10-21-partition-list.markdown

 - LinkedList
 author: Jason
 ---
-<p><strong><em>Given a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
-You should preserve the original relative order of the nodes in each of the two partitions.</em></strong></p>
+**Given a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
+You should preserve the original relative order of the nodes in each of the two partitions.**

 ``` java